solov1113/ecommerce-springboot-react/README.md

 The following technologies were used to build this API:

-- Spring Cloud
-- Eureka Server (and Client)
-- Spring Cloud Config Server
-- Spring Cloud Starter OpenFeign
+- Spring Cloud (Config, OpenFeign, Eureka)
+- JPA / Hibernate
 - Springdocv2
 - Java version 19
 - Spring Boot version 3.0.2